rargo/vim-line-jump/readme.txt

     g:LineJumpSelectInVisable = 0
         only valid when g:LineJumpSelectMethod == 0,
-        if it is not 0, select just lines visabled in the window default is 0, select will extend to the whole buffer
+        if it is not 0, select just lines visabled in the window default is 0, select will scan the whole buffer

     g:LineJumpMoveHighlight = 0
         only valid when g:LineJumpSelectMethod == 0,
-        if it is not 0, when move using ';',',', the candidate lines will highlight
+        if it is not 0, when move using ';',',', the candidate lines will be highlighted default is 0, the candidate lines will not be highlighted

+Please note:
+	default 'f' map key conflicts with NERDTree key maps.
+	It cause when start vim, enter NERDTree, 'f' key is not working, you have to leave NERDTree window, enter it again, to make 'f' key work.

 rargo.m@gmail.com 2014.09.28
 Distributed under the same terms as Vim itself.